 OZC founder Zen Teacher Sister Elaine MacInnes directed The PPT for six years as did other Sangha members.
-OZC Zen Teacher Sandy Chubb who worked for The PPT for 21 years, directed it for ten years, and the present Director Sam Settle, who has worked for the PPT for 14 years, took over in 2010.
+OZC Zen Teacher Sandy Chubb who worked for The PPT for 21 years, directed it for ten years, and the present Director, Selina Sasse, is also a member of the OZC.
 They have all written books on yoga and meditation to help prisoners practice in their cells.
 Assistant Zen Teachers Peter Wallis (Oxford) and Meg Vaughan-Fowler (London Jizo Centre) both worked as former PPT assistant Directors.
 Jason Doble, who helps with the Sangha’s communications and administration, was the PPT Deputy Director.

 Not only are PPT Sangha volunteers strengthened by their zen practice, but they are led naturally into this work as a mutual expression of gratitude.

 So our heart and tradition is with those behind bars in prisons, in bail hostels, secure hospitals and immigration detention centres, offering practices which help bring hope and healing to captive men, women, and young people struggling to find themselves and – since ‘release day’ doesn’t mean ‘freedom day’ for so many – ex-inmates are included too.